atomazos/leaflet-challenge/README.md

 * time and date
 * coordinates

 The default map is set to Dark Map mode, but you can choose to view it from 3 different vantagepoints (i.e., base maps).
+Click on the image below for a larger view.
 ![screen_shot_leaflet](https://user-images.githubusercontent.com/54033512/71549487-f076e600-2983-11ea-8445-44f892b249ab.png)